Galatians

 The churches of Galatia

 We are not at all sure which churches Paul addresses in this letter.
 Galatia can refer to two regions in Asia Minor (modern Turkey), both of which fall in the Roman Province of Galatia.
 There is the northern region where the Galatians themselves live, and there is the southern administrative area commonly known as Galatia.
-We have no record of Paul evangelizing and developing churches in the northern region.
-We do know that during his first missionary journey he established churches in the towns of Pisidia (known as Pisidan Antioch, which is distinct from the Antioch found in Syria), Iconium, Lystra and Derbe.
-These towns were made up of mixed Hellenized peoples, each with small Jewish communities.
+We have no record of Paul evangelising and developing churches in the northern region.
+We do know that during his first missionary journey he established churches in the towns of Pisidia (known as Pisidan Antioch, as distinct from the Antioch found in Syria), Iconium, Lystra and Derbe.
+These towns were made up of mixed Hellenised peoples, each with small Jewish communities.
 Paul's letter seems to be directed to such churches and so the majority of scholars today opt for the "South Galatian Theory".
-None-the-less, the "North Galatian Theory" is held by some and is supported by Gal.4:13.
+None-the-less, the "North Galatian Theory" is held by some, with support from Galatians 4:13.
 In this verse Paul says he preached the gospel to the Galatians "on an earlier occasion", but to proteron could mean "the first time".
-This may link with Acts 16:6-7 where Luke says that "they travelled through Phrygia and the Galatian territory having been prevented by the Holy Spirit from preaching the word in Asia."
+This may link with Acts 16:6-7 where Luke says that "they travelled through Phrygia and the Galatian territory, having been prevented by the Holy Spirit from preaching the word in Asia."
 The suggestion is that Paul had a bout of illness and headed for Pessinus to recuperate, a well serviced Roman town in Galatia proper.

 Date of writing